Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/Boost/README.md

     Boost and Boost.mpi, the latter still a full library but with MPI support, as we don't have those levels of hierarchy in our toolchains.

+### 1.82.0 from CPE 23.09 on

+  * Trivial port of the EasyConfigs for the regular version of 1.81.0 to follow the EasyBuild common toolchains version 2023a.